 Vintage Desk | Missing Drawers

-I got this vintage desk with missing drawers last fall.
+I got it with missing drawers.
 A local reader had some bedroom furniture she needed to get rid of.
-When I arrived, this sad little desk was at the road just waiting for some TLC.
-I haven't tackled the bedroom furniture yet.
+When I arrived, this sad little desk was on the road just waiting for some TLC.

 I have worked on dressers and chest of drawers with missing drawers.
-But I don't remember ever working a a desk with missing drawers.
+But I don’t remember ever working on a desk with missing drawers.
 What would you have done with it?
 I considered taking it apart and making two small nightstands.
-Or, I could stack it like I did with my Repurposed Desk into Chest.
-However, it really is a cute desk, so it shall remain in it's original state.
+Or, I could stack it like I did with my Repurposed Desk into a Chest.
+However, it really is a cute desk, so it shall remain in its original state.

 Didn’t it turn out beautifully?
 Who knew a vintage desk with missing drawers could be so useful?